-Each wind turbine within the project area will be interconnected by underground communication and electrical power collection circuit facilities and routed to the Palmer's Creek Substation (collector substation) where the electrical voltage will be stepped up from 34.5-kV to 115-kV.
-The underground collector system will be placed in one trench, approximately 18-24 inches wide, and will connect each of the turbines to the Palmer's Creek Substation.
-The estimate trench length, is approximately 73,920 feet (approximately 14 miles).
+This system would be used to route the power from each turbine to the Palmer's Creek Substation (collector substation) where the electrical voltage would be stepped up from 34.5 kV to 115 kV.
+The underground collector system would be placed in one trench and connect each of the turbines to the Palmer's Creek Substation.
+The estimated trench length is 73,920 feet (approximately 14 miles).